-Man, guilty of leaving his son in hot car to die, will learn his fate today
+Justin Ross Harris sentenced to life for son's hot-car death

 Story highlights

+- Judge sentences Georgia dad to life in prison without the possibility of parole

-- His lawyers say they plan to appeal the verdict
+- Harris' lawyers say they plan to appeal the verdict

-(CNN)Justin Ross Harris, the metro Atlanta father guilty of leaving his 22-month-old son in a sweltering SUV for seven hours to die, will learn his fate Monday.
-But the sentencing won't mean the headline-grabbing case is over.

-Harris, 36, faces a maximum sentence of life in prison plus 42 years based on the eight counts the jury found him guilty.
-Prosecutors had taken the death penalty off the table.

-They argued that Harris intentionally locked his son, Cooper, inside his Hyundai Tucson on a hot day in June 2014 because he wanted to be free of his family responsibilities.
+(CNN)A judge has sentenced suburban Atlanta father Justin Ross Harris to life in prison without parole for the murder of his 22-month-old son, Cooper, who died in 2014 after Harris left him in a hot car for seven hours while he went to work.

+Harris also received another 32 years, to be served consecutively, for convictions on four other counts.

+The only sentence that matches the "evil nature" of Harris' crimes, Boring said, is life in prison.
+Staley concurred.

-Harris' lawyers claimed the boy's death was a tragic accident brought about by a lapse in memory.
-They said they intend to file a motion for a new trial.
+The sentencing doesn't mean the headline-grabbing case is over.
+Harris' lawyers, who claimed the boy's death was a tragic accident brought about by a lapse in memory, say they intend to file a motion for a new trial.

+But prosecutors had argued that Harris intentionally locked his son inside his Hyundai Tucson that day because he wanted to be free of his family responsibilities.

 The incident

 It was June 18, 2014, when Harris strapped his son into a rear-facing car seat and drove from their Marietta, Georgia, home to Chick-fil-A for breakfast, then to The Home Depot corporate headquarters, where he worked.
-Instead of dropping Cooper off at day care, testimony revealed Harris left him in the car all day while he was at work.
+Instead of dropping Cooper off at day care, Harris left him in the car all day, testimony revealed.

 Sometime after 4 p.m. that day, as Harris drove to a nearby theater to see a movie, he noticed his son was still in the car.
-He pulled into a shopping center parking lot and pulled Cooper's lifeless body from the SUV.
+He pulled into a shopping center parking lot and pulled Cooper's body from the SUV.
 Witnesses said he appeared distraught and was screaming.

 "'I love my son and all, but we both need escapes.'
 Those words were uttered 10 minutes before this defendant, with a selfish abandon and malignant heart, did exactly that," Cobb County Assistant District Attorney Chuck Boring said in his closing argument.